kdeldycke/awesome-engineering-team-management/readme.md

 - [US spy manual has tips for coping with toxic bosses](https://qz.com/work/1717297/how-to-cope-with-a-toxic-boss-according-to-a-us-spy-manual-from-wwii/) - Derived from WWII-era [Simple Sabotage Field Manual](https://www.cia.gov/news-information/featured-story-archive/2012-featured-story-archive/CleanedUOSSSimpleSabotage_sm.pdf), a classic read to spot harassing and demoralizing behaviors.

 - [4 Clues to Identify a Destructive Leader](https://articles.tilt365.com/identify-destructive-leadership-patterns/) - “1.
-I’m kind of a big deal!
+I'm kind of a big deal!
 2. None of this is my fault!
 3. Just do what I say!
-4. Trust me; I’m never wrong.”
+4. Trust me; I'm never wrong.”

 ## Re-organizations